adambard/learnxinyminutes-docs/fr-fr/nix-fr.html.markdown

       a + b))
   #=> 7

-  # This first line of tutorial starts with "with builtins;"
-  # because builtins is a set that contains all of the built-in
-  # functions (length, head, tail, filter, etc.).
-This saves
-  # us from having to write, for example, "builtins.length"
-  # instead of just "length".

   # La première ligne du tutoriel commence par `with builtins;`
   # car `builtins` est un ensmble qui contient toutes les fonctions
   # de base (`length`, `head`, `tail`, `filter`, etc.).
 Cela permet